-"To deliver a broad spectrum of quality public infrastructure projects safely, efficiently, and responsibly"
+The Mission of the Capital Projects Division is to deliver a broad spectrum of quality public infrastructure projects safely, efficiently, and responsibly.

-The Capital Projects Division is responsible for the compilation and implementation of the City's annual Capital Improvement Plan.
-Many capital improvement projects come under our purview including: construction of fire stations, city buildings, bridges, traffic signals, bikeways, freeway interchanges, and street improvements.
+The Capital Projects Division is responsible for the compilation and implementation of the City's Capital Improvement Plan (CIP).
+Many capital improvement projects come under our purview including: construction of fire stations, city buildings, bridges, storm drains, traffic signals, bikeways, multi-use trails, freeway interchanges, and street improvements.

-Street improvements include: roadway pavement, curb, gutter, sidewalk, curb ramps, driveway approaches, landscaped medians, storm drains, street lights, dry and wet utilities such as water pipelines, sewers, recycled waterlines, electrical, telecommunication and cable conduits.
+Street improvements include: roadway pavement, curb, gutter, sidewalk, pedestrian ramps, driveway approaches, medians, storm drains, street lights, and dry and wet utilities such as water pipelines, sewers, electrical, and telecommunication and cable conduits.

 For more information about the Capital Projects Division, select a tab below.